dplepage/travesty/README2.rst

 Graph Dispatchers and Dispatch Graphs
 =====================================

-The core of Travesty is the notion of a *dispatch graph*, which is a sort of hybride of the two ideas above - it's a vertigo graph where each node's value is a *marker* that indicates how various functions should react to this node.
+The core of travesty is the notion of a *dispatch graph*, which is a sort of hybride of the two ideas above - it's a vertigo graph where each node's value is a *marker* that indicates how various functions should react to this node.
 Alongside dispatch graphs, we have *graph dispatchers*, which are objects that